easypanel-io/website/docs/05-templates/strapi/index.md

 ## Description

-Strapi enables content-rich experiences to be created, managed and exposed to any digital product, channel or device.
+Strapi enables content-rich experiences to be created, managed and exposed to any digital product, channel or device.Connect your favorite databases, frontend frameworks, or static site generators.
+Choose where you want to host your websites.
+Integrate with your favorite tools, and work with the best of each world.
+No vendor lock-in.

 ## Links